OneZoom/docker-base/README.md

 Docker baseimage based on [phusion/baseimage-docker](https://github.com/phusion/baseimage-docker)

+To build, run `make build`.
+To release a new version, change the Ubuntu version in the Makefile, and run `make release`, which will run a test suite and, if it passes, attempt to push a release to docker.io.

 ## Changes

 * Removed `ssh` service
-* Updated to Ubuntu 20.04
+* Updated to Ubuntu 24.04

 ## Features